 The main objective of the SOLPART project is to develop, at the pilot scale, a high temperature (950°C) 24h/day solar process suitable for particle treatment in energy intensive industries (e.g. cement or lime industries).
 The project aims at supplying totally or partially the thermal energy requirement for CaCO3 calcination by high temperature solar heat thus reducing the life cycle environmental impacts of the process and increasing the attractiveness of renewable heating technologies.

-The ORC-PLUS project aims at developing an optimized combination of innovative Thermal Energy Storage (optimized for the CSP scale 1-5 MWe) and engineering solutions necessary to improve the dispatchability (production on demand) and number of hours of production of an existing small CSP plant, located in a desert areas and coupled with an ORC system.
-The final result will be an industrial pilot plant used to validate the technology in a real operational environment and to demonstrate its feasibility.
+The ORC-PLUS project aims at developing an optimized combination of innovative Thermal Energy Storage (optimized for the CSP scale 1-5 MWe) and engineering solutions necessary to improve the dispatchability and hours of production of an existing small CSP plant, located in a desert areas and coupled with an ORC system.
+The final result was an industrial pilot plant used to validate the technology in a real operational environment and to demonstrate its feasibility.

 [CLOSED PROJECT] ESTEEM2 is an integrated infrastructure of electron microscopy facilities that gathers 15 laboratories and 3 SMEs with a total budget of more than 10M€.
 The main aim of ESTEEM2 is to provide access for the academic and industrial research community in the physical sciences to some of the most powerful characterization techniques available at the nano scale.
 Transnational access to ESTEEM2 centers is obtained through a transparent, simple peer-review process based on merit and scientific priorities.
 Service to users is supported by a networking programme which addresses key issues such as specimen preparation, data interpretation through theory and simulation, and standardization of protocols and methodologies.
 A series of schools and workshops provide training in innovative methods in electron microscopy and a forum for discussing emerging and cutting-edge techniques.
 Directed research programmes focus on the further development of electron diffraction, imaging and spectroscopy as well as the advancement of 3D methods and time resolved experiments.
 In all, ESTEEM2 establishes a strategic leadership in electron microscopy to guide future developments and promote electron microscopy to the wider research community at large.